CL Grant has authored many relationship books, including "30 Day No Contact Rule," "The Reality of Being the Other Woman," and "Ex Addict."

 - No stalking

-This method is particularly useful following a relationship breakup, especially if you were the one who was dumped or betrayed.
+Going no contact is particularly useful after a relationship's breakup, especially if you were the one who was dumped or betrayed.
 It can also be used to detach yourself from a narcissistic or abusive partner.

-Of course, if you and your ex-partner have children together, then you will inevitably need to discuss issues such as welfare and access.
+Of course, if you and your ex-partner have children together, then you will inevitably need to discuss issues regarding your kids.
 While this type of dialogue is unavoidable, you should do your very best to keep these interactions to a bare minimum.
 The same rule applies if you have joint business or business interests.

 Nonetheless, if you are prepared to implement no contact, then there are significant benefits to be gained.